Kelly, Kushner tension simmers amid West Wing uncertainty

 The reality, according to several administration officials, is more complicated.

-With the approach of a series of key meetings between Trump and leaders from the Arab Gulf -- a region Kushner has focused on -- Kelly and Trump have agreed that Kushner's input will remain invaluable.
+With the approach of a series of key meetings between Trump and leaders from the Persian Gulf -- a region Kushner has focused on -- Kelly and Trump have agreed that Kushner's input will remain invaluable.
 Neither believes the clearance downgrade will affect his ability to do the job, though outside national security experts and even some inside the White House wonder how it's possible to hold talks with foreign leaders without access to top secret intelligence.

 The White House has consistently refused to comment about individual security clearances or the implications of losing them.